awwithro/makemea/README.md

 You can see all of the tables that MakeMeA has detected by using the `list` command.
 Try it with: `makemea list`

-Sometimes, you'll have a bunch of subtables that are used by a parent table.
-If the subtables aren't meant to be used on their own, you can hide them from the listing view by italicizing the name of the table.
-Notice that while the below table doesn't show up under the `list` command, it is still accessable via `makemea makemea/organizing/hidden`
+Sometimes, you'll have a bunch of sub-tables that are used by a parent table.
+If the sub-tables aren't meant to be used on their own, you can hide them from the listing view by italicizing the name of the table.
+Notice that while the below table doesn't show up under the `list` command, it is still accessible via `makemea makemea/organizing/hidden`

 | _hidden_ |
 | -------- |